vaaski/openmagicline/readme.md

 ## Features

 - **Strongly-typed** - All API calls and responses are typed
-- **Authenticates** - Automatically re-authenticates on session expiry
+- **Authentication** - Automatically re-authenticates on session expiry
 - **Covered** - Probably close to 100% test coverage

 ## Roadmap